 Choose the type of disposition

 Whether you choose a conventional burial or green burial, flame or water cremation, or Body Composting (Natural Reduction) is entirely up to you.
 Our holistic funeral coordinators and our advanced planning consultants will help you to make that important decision.
-We will advise you on how to purchase an ecological coffin, headstone, urn, and other items like remembrance cards or charity donations in your name.
+We will advise you on how to purchase an ecological coffin, headstone, urn, and other items like remembrance cards.

 Plan for memorials and tributes